-Appointments with a tax aide will be taken starting January 17th.
-We recommend that you make an appointment only when you’re sure you have all of your tax documents.
+Appointments with a tax aide will be taken starting Jan.
+21 by calling (815) 235-9777, ext.
+233. We recommend that you make an appointment only after you think you will have all your tax documents.
 Appointments fill up quickly.
-If information is missing, we can’t begin your return and you will be asked to make a new appointment.
+If information is missing, we can’t begin your return, and you will be asked to make a new appointment.

-Items to bring with you to appointment must include:
+Items to bring with you to an appointment must include:

 - A photo ID.

 - A Social Security Card for each person on the return.

 - Proof of all income, including Social Security benefits.

 - Proof of medical insurance coverage for each person on the return.

 - For joint returns — both persons must be present.

 The Senior Resource Center tax aides are limited to specific types of tax forms which we are allowed to prepare by both the IRS and by the AARP Foundation which sponsors the program.
 If your return falls outside the scope of our training, you will need to go to a professional tax preparer.

 Some of the returns we cannot prepare include: farm income (except if only land rental), military returns, ministerial income, cancellation of mortgage debt, business income that involves depreciation, rental income, and K-1 forms with ANY other entries than interest, dividends, or royalties.